 For more encouragement on faith check out these Bible stories about trusting God.

 Ok!
-Now for a few verses.
+Now for a few verses about trusting God in difficult times.
 What does the Bible say about trusting God in hard times?
 I could quote verse after verse about how God is with us and loves us but I want to take a different route this time (I already have a dozen posts like that).

 These verses focus on faith because without faith is is impossible to trust God in hard times.